WHAT?!?!? is Fearlessly Feral?

 Me!
 In front of my corral.

 Sonny Q on the left and Annie on the right.
-Annie is retired but I still ride Sonny.
+Both still get ridden, but they don’t have to work very hard.

 This is me sitting on my front porch with one of my dogs, AnnieMae.
 All these photos were taken by Pete Rezac